lionixevolve/LionixCRM/custom/lionix/tests/manual_test.md

 - Verify that lx.chat is working
 - Change business_type to b2c and check that account name is no longer required
 - Change environment to testing and check blue Testing notice appears on top
+- Add a new panel on detailview on any module (opportunities is a good choice) and check it can be viewed as tab